mshigezumi/Unity-Developer-Test/README.md

 * The text ‘Inventory’ should be displayed above the top left corner of the inventory menu as left-aligned text.
 * If an item is selected in an inventory slot, the name of the selected item should be displayed below the bottom right corner of the inventory menu as right-aligned text (you will need to manually assign an appropriate name to each of the 55 icons).

-## Scripts

-### PlayerControls.cs

-This is the automaticly generated script using the newer Unity input system.

-### AudioManager.cs

-This is a simple audio manager using a singleton pattern which will stay loaded on the scene even on scene switch.
-Takes an array of Sound to help keep track of sound files and play them when needed.

-### Sound.cs

-Wrapper for audio files for use with the audio manager.

-### Inventory.cs

-The main script for the inventory system using a singleton pattern.
-Includes the functions Add, Remove, SortItems, GetRandomOpenSlot, Clear, RefreshItemInSlot, MoveCursorTo, SelectItem, DeselectItem, SwapItems, MoveItem, GetInventorySlotsOfItems.

-### InventorySlot.cs

-These are the individual slots used in the inventory system, each slot can hold an item.
-Includes the functions AddItem, ClearSlot, ShowCursor, HideCursor, OnRemoveButton, UseItem.

-### InventoryUI.cs

-Controls the UI for the inventory system and also acts as a bridge between the input system and calling functions in the singletons AudioManager and Inventory.
-Includes the functions getSlots, Show, CursorLeft, CursorRight, CursorDown, CursorUp, Select, Remove, ResetInventory, ChangeResolution, UpdateUI.

-### Item.cs

-This is the script used for item scriptable objects.
-Contains information like name of item, sprite, and which inventory slot it's in, along with the functions related to the specific object.

-### ItemPickup.cs

-This script originally is suppose to be attached to an in-game object and allows it to be transfered into the inventory, was repurposed as a random item generator for this project.